synner-sec/enumeration/linux-enumeration.md

 - find / -perm -u=s -type f 2>/dev/null: Find files with the SUID bit, which allows us to run the file with a higher privilege level than the current user.

-sudo -l - see what can be run as sudo for current user
 ---
 if LD_PRELOAD in sudo -l output